-2017 Susan McAshan Summer Service Internship applications are now available!
-The deadline for international and US-based applications is January 23, 2017.
+2020 Susan McAshan Summer Service Internship applications, for both international and US-based service projects, are now available!
+The deadline is January 21, 2020.

-If you have any questions about the application process, please feel free to contact Hayley Green, PJHC Program Administrator.
+If you have any questions about the application process, please feel free to contact Moramay Lopez-Alonso, PJHC Director of Undergraduate Studies.

 “Injustice prevails worldwide, in some areas more than others.
 Living and working in Dar es Salaam clearly conveyed that reality.
 But that reality was not all my internship had to offer.
 To look at the toddlers, teenagers, and adults

 at the center and see only impoverishment and grief is to have tunnel vision; that image does not suffice.
 True, the adversity that has befallen many of them is the tragic result of severe inequality – yet there is also hope and perseverance, the ability to rise after falling.
 To witness that kind of strength has taught me infinitely about finding opportunity amid despair, and it has hardened within me my own commitment to do so.”

 Joyce Chou, Susan McAshan Intern at Watoto Wetu Tanzania (Summer 2012)